3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 - Boundary element (if exists) needs to be clipped by surface geometry of enclosing mesh.
 This defines the clipping geometry for all other elements within the volumedata element
 The surface of the enclosing \<mesh object> determines the boundary geometry that acts as a trimming surface for any volumetric data defined therein.
 Any data outside the mesh's bounds MUST be ignored.
 Volumedata MUST only be used in a mesh of object type "model" or "solidsupport".

-The volumedata element can contain up to one \<levelset> child element, up to one \<composite> child element, up to one \<color> element, and an arbitray number of \<property> elements.
+The volumedata element can contain up to one \<boundary> child element, up to one \<composite> child element, up to one \<color> element, and an arbitray number of \<property> elements.

 Volumetric content is always clipped to the surface of the mesh that embedds it.
 If a property (color or properties) defined at the surface of an object conflicts with the property within the object defined by this extension, a surface layer should be defined with a thickness as small as possible to achieve the surface property on the outside of the object.
 Outside of this thin surface region, the volumetric property should be applied everywhere within the object.